Wrestling Hillary Clinton: A Memoir

 My grandfather was Edward Partin, a big part in history; I’m Jason Partin, a small part in his story.

 Though no one but me probably knows this, but Big Daddy’s smile looked just like the smile Coach Dale Ketelsen wore when I first met him.
-As a young man, Coach wrestled at 126 pounds and he was always shorter me, but he left me with big shoes to fill; at the weakest point in his life, Coach was stronger than Big Daddy ever was, and both made me who I am.
-May they rest in peace, wherever they may be.
+He was barely half the height of Big Daddy, but he left me with big shoes to fill.
+At the weakest point in his life Coach was stronger than Big Daddy ever was, but both made me who I am, a combination of nature and nurture; may they rest in peace, wherever they may be.

 Go to the Table of Contents